dfinity/portal/docs/developer-docs/quickstart/network-quickstart.md

         cd hello

-## Check the connection to theicmainnet
+## Check the connection to the IC mainnet

 There is a reserved network alias that you can use to access the Internet Computer blockchain mainnet.
 The network alias is a system setting that’s defined internally, so there’s nothing you need to configure in your projects by default.